 - A. General: Disqualification is the most severe penalty that a skier may receive in competition.
 When disqualified, a skier is barred from continued participation in the tournament in all rounds and all events and is ineligible for placement in any event or overall.
 Any scores recorded prior to the skier's disqualification shall be removed from the scorebook, and the scorebook shall be amended to reflect the skier's status as disqualified.
-Any skier who is disqualified at a Regional Tournament shall be ineligible to enter and compete in the National Tournament. - B. Disqualification Procedures: Contestants may be disqualified by a two-thirds majority vote of the Appointed Judges for any one of the reasons listed in Sections C-E below.
+Any skier who is disqualified at a Regional Tournament shall be ineligible to enter and compete in the National Tournament. - B. Disqualification Procedures: Contestants may be disqualified by a two-thirds majority vote of the Appointed Judges for any one of the reasons listed in Sections C-F below.
 The Chief Judge shall submit a written report to the AWSA Board of Directors regarding any such disqualification. - C. Cheating: A skier shall be subject to disqualification procedures if he (or his representative) willfully violates the rules to gain an unfair advantage in competition.
 This shall include misrepresentation of age or ranking.
 Handle lengths that are found to be out of tolerance after a skier's performance shall not be considered a willful violation of the rules or a cause for disqualification.
-(See Rule 10.16.B.2.b regarding slalom handles out of tolerance.) - D. Unsportsmanlike Conduct: Any contestant (or his representative) or official whose conduct is deemed unsportsmanlike or whose conduct may cause discredit to USA-WSWS, either on or off the tournament site before, during, or after the tournament, may be disqualified from participation in the tournament. - E. Under the Influence of a Mind-Altering Substance: Being under the influence of alcohol, drugs, or any other mind-altering substance, or if his participation would be a danger to himself or others, subjects a competitor to disqualification procedures.
+(See Rule 10.16.B.2.b regarding slalom handles out of tolerance.) - D. Unsportsmanlike Conduct: Any contestant (or his representative) or official whose conduct is deemed unsportsmanlike or whose conduct may cause discredit to USA-WSWS, either on or off the tournament site before, during, or after the tournament, may be disqualified from participation in the tournament. - E. Under the Influence of a Mind-Altering Substance: Being under the influence of alcohol, drugs, or any other mind-altering substance, or if his participation would be a danger to himself or others, subjects a competitor to disqualification procedures. - F. Threatening a tournament official: Making or implying a threat to an official, whether physical, verbal, legal, or otherwise, is grounds for disqualification.
+If the person making threats is a skier's representative, the represented skier shall be disqualified.
+Threats made before, during, or after a tournament could subject the person(s) involved to disqualification procedures.